ArPIHomeSecurity/arpi_documentation/docs/index.md

-# Home

-ArPI - Home Security System
+# ArPI - Home Security System

-The documentation of the ArPI - Home Security System a Raspberry PI based home security system mainpanel replcament.
+ArPI is a Raspberry PI based home security system.

 ## Goal of the project

-By replacing the mainboard of an old home security system have an easily manageable system.
+By replacing the mainboard of an old home security system have an easily manageable smart system.

+* Reuse wiring, sensors and keyboards of the security system
+* Accessing the system on local network or remotely on the web
+* Graphical interface for using and managing the security system
+* Email and SMS notifications

 ## What will you need